CrlsMrls/learning-notes/kubernetes/06-jobs.md

 As Jobs are run in a Pod, debugging is similar to pods.

-- get the job completion
+- get the job completion information
 - describe the job. `Pods Statuses` lists when the Job fails and how many times.
 - find the pod name and describe the pod
 - if the pod created some content, check it with the logs